Déployez le capteur NetFlow ExtraHop EFC 1292v

 Configure NetFlow settings

-You must configure port and network settings on the EFC 1292v NetFlow sensor before you can collect NetFlow records.
-The ExtraHop system supports the following flow technologies: Cisco NetFlow v5/v9 and IPFIX.
+You must configure port and network settings on the EFC 1292v NetFlow virtual sensor before you can collect NetFlow records.
+The EFC 1292v sensor supports the following flow technologies: Cisco NetFlow v5/v9 and IPFIX.

 You must log in as a user with System and Access Administration privileges to complete the following steps.